 You can use the T-SQL PREDICT function to perform native scoring on a pre-trained model that has been previously saved in the required binary format.

 SQL Server 2019 CTP 2.3 adds Linux support for R and Python when you install the machine learning packages with a database engine instance.
 For more information, see Install SQL Server Machine Learning Services on Linux.

 On Linux, SQL Server 2017 does not have R or Python integration, but you can use Native scoring on Linux because that functionality is available through T-SQL PREDICT, which runs on Linux.
 Native scoring enables high-performance scoring from a pretrained model, without calling or even requiring an R runtime.

 Machine Learning Services in Azure SQL Database

 Machine Learning Services (with R) in Azure SQL Database is in public preview.
-For more information, see Quickstart: Use Machine Learning Services (with R) in Azure SQL Database (preview).
+For more information, see Azure SQL Database Machine Learning Services with R (preview).